-- Scrubs can be worn where performance of procedures is a major component of the patient care activities (i.e. operating rooms, trauma bay/emergency room, burn center, and surgical intensive care).
-Green, blue, and other colors of scrub attire must be restricted to the designated areas specified by the medical center.
-Students are expected to change from scrub attire as soon as possible when it is no longer necessary to wear such garb as a uniform. - Scrub attire provided by the medical center is their property and must be returned immediately after use. - After use, scrubs are not to be worn if they have bodily fluids on them.
-Scrubs should be changed immediately if they become contaminated. - Scrubs worn outside of procedure areas are to be covered with a long lab coat that must remain buttoned at all times.
-Do not sit in the cafeteria or other areas with an unbuttoned lab coat if wearing scrubs. - Surgical hats, booties, or masks are not to be worn outside of the operating room or procedure areas.
+- Students should arrive at the medical center campus in appropriate street clothing.
+Misty green surgical scrubs may not be worn outside of the medical center.
+Scrubs can be worn where performance of procedures is a major component of the patient care activities (e.g., operating rooms, trauma bay/emergency room, burn center, and surgical intensive care).
+Scrub attire must be restricted to the designated areas specified by the medical center.
+Students are expected to change from scrub attire as soon as possible when it is no longer necessary to wear such garb as a uniform. - Scrub attire provided by the medical center is their property and must be returned immediately after use.
+Please note: scrubs cannot be disposed of or stored anywhere in the Cuneo Center/SSOM. - After use, scrubs are not to be worn if they have bodily fluids on them.
+Scrubs should be changed immediately if they become contaminated. - Misty green scrubs worn outside of procedure areas are to be covered with a long lab coat that must remain buttoned at all times.
+Do not sit in the cafeteria or other areas with an unbuttoned lab coat if wearing misty green scrubs. - Surgical hats, booties, or masks are not to be worn outside of the operating room or procedure areas.